 If you have these appliances in your home, a 5kW solar system is sufficient.
 It produces 20kWh per day.
 Most households in Australia consume a maximum of 24kWh of electricity.
 Thus, the 5kW solar system can run your home efficiently.

-A 6KW solar system will produce up to 22 kWh per day.
-With 22kW hours of power, you can run a bunch of electrical appliances in a 3 – 4 bedroom house.
+A 5KW solar panel system will produce up to 22 kWh per day which can run a ton of different electrical appliances in a 3 – 4 bedroom house.

 |Appliance||Watts per hour||Avg.
 Hours used daily||Total Watts|

 |2 x LCD televisions||60||5||300|

 |2 x Laptops||200||6||1,200|

 |Lights for 4 bedroom home (10 x 7 Watt LED lights [60W equivalent per globe])||70||6||420|

 Note: Daily hours are calculated by taking the average appliance usage each week and dividing that by seven days.
 Also, in the chart above, 1 hour is represented as “1”, whereas 30 minutes is represented as 0.5 hours.
 Daily watt figures sourced from energyusecalculator.com